Disney World RV Park

-Did you know that there was an Disney World RV Park and Campsite right inside the heart of the theme parks?
-The fact that there is an RV park and campground on Disney World property often comes as a surprise to guests who know about the hotels but are unaware of this other accommodation option.
+Did you know that there was a Disney World RV Park and Campsite right inside the heart of the theme parks?
+The fact that there is an RV park and campground on Disney World property often comes as a surprise to guests.

 Photo by elemscibone

 If you don’t have your own recreational vehicle you can rent one to enjoy all the facilities and advantages of staying at Disney’s Fort Wilderness Resort.

 More details are available here.

 There are also 409 wood cabins on Fort Wilderness for rent.
 If you want more information about these then check out our guide at:

 Camping at Disney World

 There are 788 campsites at Fort Wilderness each of which fit into one of a combination of 4 categories: Premium, Preferred, Full Hook-Up and Partial Hook Up.
 Prices depend on location and facilities for each campsite.